PostgreSQL Database Management and Usage

 your_username

-pgAdmin is a popular open-source graphical PostgreSQL management tool offering a rich set of features.
+pgAdmin is a popular open-source graphical tool for managing PostgreSQL with a rich feature set.

-- Install pgAdmin: If pgAdmin isn’t bundled with ServBay, download and install it from the pgAdmin official website.
+- Install pgAdmin: If ServBay doesn’t include pgAdmin, download and install it from the pgAdmin official site.

 - Launch pgAdmin.